Documentation Index

 Caution

-The servers will restart when you upgrade server specifications.
+The servers restart when you upgrade server specifications.
 As access is unavailable during the restart, it is recommended to view the data after the restart is completed.

 To change the specifications: